metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_cluster_v1beta1_manifest.md

 - `affinity` (Map of String) Affinity If specified, the pod's scheduling constraints.
 - `cluster_native_listen_port` (String) ClusterNativePort for multi-level cluster setup.More details: https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup
-- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMSelectobject, which shall be mounted into the VMSelect Pods.The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
+- `config_maps` (List of String) ConfigMaps is a list of ConfigMaps in the same namespace as the VMInsertobject, which shall be mounted into the VMInsert Pods.The ConfigMaps are mounted into /etc/vm/configs/<configmap-name>.
 - `containers` (List of Map of String) Containers property allows to inject additions sidecars or to patch existing containers.It can be useful for proxies, backup, etc.
 - `dns_config` (Attributes) Specifies the DNS parameters of a pod.Parameters specified here will be merged to the generated DNSconfiguration based on DNSPolicy. (see [below for nested schema](#nestedatt--spec--vminsert--dns_config))
 - `dns_policy` (String) DNSPolicy sets DNS policy for the pod
 - `extra_args` (Map of String)
-- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMSelect pod
+- `extra_envs` (List of Map of String) ExtraEnvs that will be added to VMInsert pod
 - `host_network` (Boolean) HostNetwork controls whether the pod may use the node network namespace
 - `hpa` (Map of String) HPA defines kubernetes PodAutoScaling configuration version 2.
 - `image` (Attributes) Image - docker image settings for VMInsert (see [below for nested schema](#nestedatt--spec--vminsert--image))
 - `init_containers` (List of Map of String) InitContainers allows adding initContainers to the pod definition.
-Those can be used to e.g.fetch secrets for injection into the VMSelect configuration from external sources.
+Those can be used to e.g.fetch secrets for injection into the VMInsert configuration from external sources.
 Anyerrors during the execution of an initContainer will lead to a restart of the Pod.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/init-containers/Using initContainers for any use case other then secret fetching is entirely outside the scopeof what the maintainers will support and by doing so, you accept that this behaviour may breakat any time without notice.
 - `insert_ports` (Attributes) InsertPorts - additional listen ports for data ingestion. (see [below for nested schema](#nestedatt--spec--vminsert--insert_ports))
 - `liveness_probe` (Map of String) LivenessProbe that will be added CRD pod
-- `log_format` (String) LogFormat for VMSelect to be configured with.default or json
+- `log_format` (String) LogFormat for VMInsert to be configured with.default or json
-- `log_level` (String) LogLevel for VMSelect to be configured with.
+- `log_level` (String) LogLevel for VMInsert to be configured with.
 - `min_ready_seconds` (Number) MinReadySeconds defines a minim number os seconds to wait before starting update next podif previous in healthy state
-- `name` (String) Name is deprecated and will be removed at 0.22.0 release
 - `node_selector` (Map of String) NodeSelector Define which Nodes the Pods are scheduled on.
 - `pod_disruption_budget` (Attributes) PodDisruptionBudget created by operator (see [below for nested schema](#nestedatt--spec--vminsert--pod_disruption_budget))
-- `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMSelect pods. (see [below for nested schema](#nestedatt--spec--vminsert--pod_metadata))
+- `pod_metadata` (Attributes) PodMetadata configures Labels and Annotations which are propagated to the VMInsert pods. (see [below for nested schema](#nestedatt--spec--vminsert--pod_metadata))
 - `port` (String) Port listen port
 - `priority_class_name` (String) Priority class assigned to the Pods
 - `readiness_gates` (Attributes List) ReadinessGates defines pod readiness gates (see [below for nested schema](#nestedatt--spec--vminsert--readiness_gates))